Building a customer-centric culture is the most critical strategy for ensuring a business’s long-term success and sustainability.

 Lead by example

-If you want a trickle down effect, then you need to follow them as well.
-You are the first person who is responsible to build the company culture.
-If there is no direction from you, then please don’t be disappointed when your customers don’t do that either.
+If you have no direction, please don’t be disappointed when your customers don’t do that either.
 After all, you are supposed to lead by example.

 Here are some examples of good customer service: